ghsecuritylab/RT-AC1200HP-for-PHICOMM-K2/README.md

 	- copy the tools/brcm/ directory to /opt
 	- add /opt/brcm/hndtools-mipsel-linux/bin to your path
 	- add /opt/brcm/hndtools-mipsel-uclibc/bin to your path
-	- copy tools/buildroot-gcc342 directory to /opt
+	- extract tools/buildroot-gcc342.tar.bz2 to /opt
 	- add /opt/buildroot-gcc342/bin to your path

   3.  build firmware.